Real-time Estimators for Scattering Observables: A full account of finite volume errors for quantum simulation

 The advantage of the formulation used here is that the integral corresponding to setting all the $\vb{n}_a=\vb{0}$ is the infinite volume diagram, so that finite volume corrections are given by the sum in \cref{eq:PoissonSummation} with $\vb{n}\neq\vb{0}$.
-Although the $\epsilon$-prescription appearing in the propagator is not the same as in \cref{eq:TM_gen}, it also pushes the spectrum of the theory into the complex plane and thus plays an analogous role.
+Although the $\epsilon$-prescription appearing in the propagator is not the same as the $\varepsilon$ in \cref{eq:TM_gen}, it also pushes the spectrum of the theory into the complex plane and thus plays an analogous role.

-Before moving on with the discussion, let us foresee that none of the arguments below will depend on the vectors $n_a$ being spatial.
-Thus, by taking derivatives with respect to $n_a$, we can multiply the integrand of \cref{eq:iIn} by arbitrary polynomials of the loop momenta.
-This allows us to lift the assumption that we are working with a scalar field theory and shows that our arguments are general.

 \textbf{\textit{Boost-Averaging.}}---Next, we show how boost-averaging can be used to suppress these finite-volume corrections.
 To do this, we need to isolate the Lorentz-breaking effects on this Feynman diagram.
-This can be done by using the traditional tools of Feynman parametrization~\cite{Coleman:2018mew, Weinzierl:2022eaz}.
-These condense the different propagators into a power of a single quadratic function of the internal momenta.
-Since the internal momenta are themselves linear in the loop momenta, this can be equivalently expressed as a quadratic function in the loop momenta.
-The loop momenta can then be redefined to complete this square, leaving us with
+This can be done by using the traditional tools of Feynman parametrization~\cite{Coleman:2018mew, Weinzierl:2022eaz}, in terms of which